 To celebrate Hsiao Chin’s 85th birthday and this milestone year, Hsiao Chin’s major retrospective exhibition, In my beginning is my end: the art of Hsiao Chin, will open at the Mark Rothko Art Centre (Marka Rotko Makslas Centrs) in Daugavpils from 31st July to 25th October 2020.

 3812 Gallery London will present a major solo exhibition of Hsiao Chin, which is the artist’s first solo exhibition in London since 1966.

-A new monograph, Hsiao Chin and Punto: Mapping Post-War Avant-Garde focusing on Hsiao Chin and his immense contribution to the development of avant-garde art as Co-founder of the Punto International Art Movement, is published by Unicorn in June.
+Hsiao Chin and Punto: Mapping Post-War Avant-Garde, a new monograph focusing on Hsiao Chin and his immense contribution to the development of avant-garde art as Co-founder of the Punto International Art Movement, was published by Unicorn in June.